IDEA (2004) Definition of Specific Learning Disability (SLD)

 *This working definition was developed by the Connecticut State Department of Education (CSDE) with input from an external stakeholder workgroup and was based on a review of applicable literature, the IDEA, and current definitions in use by other states, organizations and legislation.

-- CSDE/SERC Specific Learning Disabilities (SLD)/Dyslexia Webinar Series (3-part webinar series presented as three separate online courses available on the Schoology Learning Management Series)
+- CSDE/SERC 2023-24 Specific Learning Disability (SLD)/Dyslexia Webinar Series for Educator Preparation Program (EPPs) (3-part webinar series presented as a single self-paced online course on the Canvas Learning Management Series)

-- CSDE/RESC Alliance Structured Literacy Series: Systematic Teaching of Basic Literacy Skills (Four-Day Workshop)
+- CSDE/RESC Alliance 2023-24 Structured Literacy Series: Systematic Teaching of Basic Literacy Skills